eswat2/mock-gts/README.md

 To try this locally, run the following:

 1. `yarn`
-2. `now dev`
+2. `yarn dev`

-The `now dev` command allows you to test the ZEIT Now app locally.
+The `yarn dev` command allows you to test the ZEIT Now app locally.

 ## api
+> localhost:3000 ...

 - [/api/cars][api-cars]
 - [/api/colors][api-colors]